This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 Along with your yarn, you will need the following:

-Don’t forget to join HanJan Crochet to receive regular discount codes (and more free patterns!) and Pin this free cardigan pattern to your crochet Pinterest board!
+Don’t forget to join HanJan Crochet to receive regular discount codes (and more free patterns!) and Pin this crochet toddler cardigan pattern to your crochet Pinterest board!

 Five year old boy smiling wearing a crochet cardigan.